Network Performance with PerfSONAR Checker

 app, start by downloading the app configuration file and saving it locally using this command:

-slate app get-conf --dev perfsonar-checker > app.conf
+slate app get-conf perfsonar-checker > app.conf

 The default configuration should look something like: